Purdue-CS193/lab-1-vikramraju5/index.md

 #Vik's first CS193 Lab

--The instructors are cool
+- The instructors are cool
--The lab rooms smells nice
+- The lab rooms smells nice
--CS193 will teach me useful tools
+- CS193 will teach me useful tools

 ## Welcome to GitHub Pages